dhiazfathra/react-starter/README.md

 For production environment, the project is already integrated with [Better Stack](https://betterstack.com/?utm_source=github&utm_medium=sponsorship&utm_campaign=next-js-boilerplate) to manage and query your logs using SQL.
 To use Better Stack, you need to create a [Better Stack](https://betterstack.com/?utm_source=github&utm_medium=sponsorship&utm_campaign=next-js-boilerplate) account and create a new source: go to your Better Stack Logs Dashboard > Sources > Connect source.
 Then, you need to give a name to your source and select Node.js as the platform.

 After creating the source, you able to see your source token and copy it.
-Then, in your environment variabless, you can paste the token in `LOGTAIL_SOURCE_TOKEN` variable.
+Then, in your environment variables, you can paste the token in `LOGTAIL_SOURCE_TOKEN` variable.
 Now, all your logs will be automatically sent and ingested by Better Stack.

 ### Checkly monitoring